-Young children are avid STEM investigators, eager to explore and invent.
-Spend an hour with a Pre-K student and you will field an astounding array of questions, as their own natural curiosity leads them towards STEM inquiry.
+Young children are avid investigators, eager to explore and invent.
+Spend an hour with a Pre-K student and you will field an astounding array of questions, as their own natural curiosity leads them towards inquiry.
 “How can we all get a fair share of these cookies?”
 “How can I make my block tower tall—but not fall over?”
 “How can a stick float on top of a puddle?”

 At St. Monica we provide a child-directed program that gives our early learners three hours of free play time each day (2 indoor and 1 outdoor) to explore their interest, stretch their imaginations, make peer connections, practice negotiating and team work and exercise fine and gross motor muscles.